 A More Perfect Union

 When Theresa Burroughs came of voting age, she was ready to cast her ballot — but she had a long fight ahead of her.
 During the Jim Crow era, the board of registrars at Alabama’s Hale County Courthouse prevented African American people from registering to vote.
 Undeterred, Theresa remembers venturing to the courthouse on the first and third Monday of each month, in pursuit of her right to vote.

 Wendell Scott was the first African American person inducted into the NASCAR Hall of Fame.
-Throughout the 1960s and 1970s, he poured his heart, soul, and all of his earnings into maintaining his own race car.
 His son, Frank, remembers what it took for his father to cross the finish line at tracks throughout the South.

 On January 28, 1986, NASA Challenger mission STS-51-L ended in tragedy when the shuttle exploded after takeoff.
 On board was physicist Ronald E. McNair, the second African American person to enter space.
 But first, he was a kid with big dreams in Lake City, South Carolina.